WHAT’S AT STAKE:

-For millions of migratory waterfowl that traverse the Mississippi Flyway each year, the delta’s food-rich habitats are the last stop before a grueling 500- to 600-mile nonstop flight across the Gulf of Mexico in the fall -- or conversely in the spring, a desperately needed refuge for hungry and exhausted birds returning north across the Gulf.
-The collapse of the Mississippi River Delta threatens not only its year-round residents, but also some of North America’s most iconic bird that help give Louisiana its nickname of a "Sportsman's Paradise."
+For millions of birds that traverse the Mississippi Flyway each year, the delta’s food-rich habitats are the last stop before a grueling 500- to 600-mile nonstop flight across the Gulf of Mexico in the fall — or conversely in the spring, a desperately needed refuge for hungry and exhausted birds returning north across the Gulf.
+The collapse of the delta threatens not only its year-round residents, but also some of North America’s most colorful and iconic backyard birds and other species — birds whose lives quite literally span the hemisphere, from the high Arctic tundra to Tierra del Fuego.

 These early migrants to the Gulf Coast begin arriving in early August, and many don’t depart for their northern breeding grounds until April.
 Due to high numbers (6 million bird average), a special September season and liberal limits, the blue-winged teal is a favorite of coastal hunters.
 Despite their September eclipse plumage, blue-winged teal are easily recognizable in flight due to the flash of their blue-gray wing coverts.
 Blue-wings decoy well and respond readily to a call